 Walk through kauri and rimu forest to four tall kauri trees growing extremely close together.
 The walk is a short, one-way loop that takes you through kauri and rimu vegetation to see the 'Four Sisters', an impressive stand of four tall and graceful kauri trees growing extremely close together.

-Mobile-friendly - Set in 10 acres of rural landscaped grounds with excellent facilities, Matakohe Holiday Park offers a great range of warm and affordable accommodation options, an adventure playground for children, BBQ area etc. Our clean, cosy holiday-park is the ideal place to relax and unwind.
-Soak up the breath-taking views of the Kaipara Harbour.
+Mobile-friendly - Set in 10 acres of rural landscaped grounds with excellent facilities, Matakohe Holiday Park offers great range of warm and affordable accommodation, an adventure playground for children, BBQ area etc. Our clean, cosy holiday park is the ideal place to relax and unwind.
+Soak up the breath-taking views of Kaipara Harbour.
 Right in the heart of picturesque Northland.
+Pet friendly.

 Paparoa Motor Camp is set in quiet rural area, walking distance to picturesque village, shopping facilities, store, service station, restaurant, friendly country pub, takeaways, cafe, antiques, bush walks, 10 min drive to Kauri Museum & 5 min to Pahi boat ramp & beach.
 35 min to Dargaville & Whangarei.
 Plenty to see & do.